beeonthego/server-token/README.md

 ```
 the name to include in standard claims of JWT token.

 ```
 GITEA_ROOT_SERVER_TOKEN_SIGNING_SECRET
 ```
 The secret key to sign the access tokens.
 The signing key should be base64 url encoded, and must be at least 32 bytes when decoded.
 If the key can not be decoded, or the key is less than 32 bytes, this tool will generate a random key and use the random key instead.

+# Why creating this tool?
+Why not using Gitea GUI to create an access token?

+Server token is a special access token.
+It has super user privilege, uses a different key to sign, and may not be associated with a real user on Gitea instance.

 # Installation